 - Being Warhammer 40k they take it Up to Eleven, there are Tyranid biotitans such as the "Hierophant" which are about the size of the Imperiums Titans.

-- Several Insect creatures in Magic: The Gathering fall under this, such as the Lithophage, an insect so huge, it consumes mountains.
+- Several Insect creatures in Magic: The Gathering fall under this, most commonly seen in black and green.
+A non-black or green example is the Lithophage, an insect so huge, it consumes mountains.

 - Dungeons & Dragons has had many giant insects over the years, including bees, wasps, and ticks.

 - And manscorpion (sort of scorpionic centaur).
 And the antlike formians.

 - The thri-kreen are a desert-dwelling nomadic race of mantis-men.
 Many of them have psionic abilities.

 - The Hivebrood are a version from Basic/Expert/etc D&D which doubles as The Virus.